Matianuck Sand Dunes Natural Area Preserve

 “I just want to hit the sand in the early morning light.
 It invigorates me.”

 I made up that conversation, but that’s exactly how it would have gone had I told my wife my Matianuck plans.
 Because who thinks of “sand dunes and sea shells” when you think of Windsor, Connecticut?

 Wait.
-Who thinks of Windsor, CT?
-Let alone extreme southeastern Windsor right near the I-91/I-291 interchange just above Keney Park and the north end of Hartford?
+Who thinks about the extreme southeastern Windsor right near the I-91/I-291 interchange just above Keney Park and the north end of Hartford?

 Are you sold yet?
 No?
 Well, I’m not sure the first part of my adventure will convince you, but read on…

 There are several ways to get to the sand dunes.
 I took the generally accepted way in from the back of the commuter lot on Cottage Grove Road (route 218).
 It is not an inviting trail head to say the least: